susrithasabbini/recon-frontend/memory-bank/account-creation.md

 - Loading states during API operations.
 - Proper error messages for missing merchant selection.

-### **Test Cases**
+### **Test Cases (Relevant to Pagination)**

-#### **Form Validation**

-- `account-name-input`: Input field for account name
-  - Should show error when empty on submit
-  - Should clear error when typing
-  - Should be required
-- `account-type-select`: Select field for account type
-  - Should default to "DEBIT_NORMAL"
-  - Should not allow empty selection
-  - Should toggle between "DEBIT_NORMAL" and "CREDIT_NORMAL"
-- `currency-select`: Select field for currency
-  - Should default to "USD"
-  - Should not allow empty selection
-  - Should toggle between available currencies
-- `add-account-button`: Submit button
-  - Should be disabled when no merchant selected
-  - Should be disabled when form is invalid
-  - Should show loading state during submission

 #### **Account List**

-- `search-input`: Search field
-  - Should filter accounts by name
-  - Should be case-insensitive
-  - Should update results in real-time
 - `accounts-table`: Table component
-  - Should display accounts in paginated format
+  - Should display accounts in paginated format using `@heroui/pagination`.
-  - Should show loading skeleton when loading
-  - Should show empty state when no accounts
-  - Should show merchant selection message when no merchant
-- `edit-button`: Edit action button
-  - Should open edit modal with pre-filled values
-  - Should be disabled during loading
-- `delete-button`: Delete action button
-  - Should open confirmation modal
-  - Should be disabled during loading

-#### **Modals**

-- Delete Confirmation Modal
-  - Should display account name
-  - Should have cancel and confirm buttons
-  - Should close on cancel
-  - Should trigger delete on confirm
-- Edit Modal
-  - Should pre-fill current account values
-  - Should validate on submit
-  - Should update account on save
-  - Should close on cancel
+  - Pagination controls should appear only if total items exceed `rowsPerPage`.
+  - Clicking a page number or next/previous in pagination should display the correct set of items.
+- `edit-button`, `delete-button`: Actions should not reset pagination unless necessary (e.g., deleting last item on a page).

 #### **State Management**

-- Should fetch accounts when merchant is selected
+- Should fetch accounts when merchant is selected.
-- Should update list after successful account creation
-- Should update list after successful account deletion
-- Should update list after successful account edit
+- Should update list and potentially pagination (if total pages change) after successful account creation/deletion/edit.
-- Should handle pagination correctly after operations
+- Should handle pagination correctly after operations (e.g., if an item is deleted from the current page).
-- Should maintain search state during operations
+- Search state should be maintained during pagination changes and vice-versa.

-#### **Error Scenarios**

-- Should handle API errors gracefully
-- Should show appropriate error messages
-- Should maintain form state on error
-- Should allow retry after error
-- Should handle network errors
-- Should handle validation errors

-#### **Accessibility**

-- Should maintain focus trap in modals
-- Should announce loading states
-- Should announce success/error messages
-- Should support keyboard navigation
-- Should have proper ARIA labels

-#### **Integration**

-- Should integrate with merchant context
-- Should handle merchant selection changes
-- Should sync with backend state
-- Should maintain data consistency

----